scala/scala3/docs/docs/reference/contextual-implied/derivation.md

 ### Mirrors

-A mirror is a generic representation of an instance of an ADT. `Mirror` objects have three components:
+A mirror is a generic representation of an instance value of an ADT. `Mirror` objects have three components:

  - `adtClass: GenericClass`: The representation of the ADT class
  - `ordinal: Int`: The ordinal number of the case among all cases of the ADT, starting from 0